feast-dev/feast/docs/getting-started/architecture-and-components/write-patterns.md

 This has two important consequences: (1) communication patterns between the Data Producer (i.e., the client) and Feast (i.e,. the server) and (2) feature computation and
 _feature value_ write patterns to Feast's online store.

-Data Producers (i.e., services that generate data) send data to Feast so Feast can write it to the online store.
+Data Producers (i.e., services that generate data) send data to Feast so that Feast can write feature values to the online store.
 That data can be either raw data where Feast computes and stores the feature values or precomputed feature values.

 ## Communication Patterns